Employment assignments

 Each situation would need to be evaluated to determine if the intended activities in Vietnam could be exempt from the work permit requirement.

-In most of the above cases, for those foreign nationals who are exempt from work permit requirements, their employer must request that the DOLISA or MOLISA in the locality of the foreign national's workplace issue the work permit exemption certificate (with a maximum term of two years subject to the foreign national's working term in Vietnam) and provide supporting documentation.
+In most of the above cases, for those foreign nationals who are exempt from work permit requirements, their employer must request that the DOHA or MOHA in the locality of the foreign national's workplace issue the work permit exemption certificate (with a maximum term of two years subject to the foreign national's working term in Vietnam) and provide supporting documentation.
 In some cases, the requirement to obtain an approved foreign labor usage plan still applies.

 However, in the following cases, it is not necessary to obtain a work permit exemption certificate: